mattbanks/vagrant-dev-box/README.md

 MySQL root password setup as `root` to keep it simple.

 The box is setup with IP `192.168.56.101`.
-Point your browser there or setup your host file to point to `local.whatup`, which is configured as a vhost here.
+Point your browser there or setup your host file to point to `sites.whatup`, which is configured as a vhost here.